-Every Friday morning, we gather live with a community of OptiChannel sales & marketing people to hear from business leaders in many industries.
+In a variety of live-streamed events, we gather the OptiChannel sales & marketing community to hear from business leaders in many industries.
 The goal is to learn from hands-on practitioners who use OptiChannel strategies and tactics to find and engage their audience on their optimal channels.

 We broadcast these events on Zoom, Facebook, and LinkedIn, and enjoy the company of thousands of commercial printers, agencies, and b2b/b2c brands from around the world.